thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 - For the "Domain Trusts" part, thank to Girit Haran <https://giritharan.com/active-directory-domains-and-trust/>
 - For the "AppInit DLLs" part, thanks to <https://pentestlab.blog/2020/01/07/persistence-appinit-dlls/>
 - For the "Scheduled Tasks" part, thanks to <https://pentestlab.blog/2019/11/04/persistence-scheduled-tasks/>
-- Fot the "LAPS Evasion" part, thanks to https://malicious.link/post/2017/dump-laps-passwords-with-ldapsearch/
+- For the "LAPS Evasion" part, thanks to <https://malicious.link/post/2017/dump-laps-passwords-with-ldapsearch/>
+- For the "SSP Attack" part, thans to stealthbits.com <https://stealthbits.com/blog/stealing-credentials-with-a-security-support-provider-ssp/>

 #### Source Todo